-We inquired of the personnel responsible for reporting the NTD data about the amount of purchased transportation-generated fare revenues.
-We reconciled purchased transportation fare revenues as reported on the Contractual Relationship form to worksheets supporting these amounts (Policy Manual, Federal Funding Allocation Test v).
+We inquired of the personnel responsible for reporting Metro Transit's NTD data about the amount of purchased transportation-generated fare revenues.
+We reconciled purchased transportation fare revenues as reported on the Contractual Relationship form to purchased transportation fare revenues reported on the Sources of Funds - Funds Expended and Funds Earned form and to worksheets supporting these amounts (Policy Manual, Federal Funding Allocation Test $\nu$ ).